bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Clear
+- Mostly Clear
 - 68% humidity
 - 5 mph wind
-- 11% cloud cover
+- 21% cloud cover
-- 36 AQI 🟩
+- 34 AQI 🟩
-- 0.19 inches of rain expected in the next 48 hours
+- 0.22 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>